Biomethane for Europe

 Biomethane has a proven track record

 Biomethane is the cleanest energy carrier today.
 It is used as a transport fuel as replacement for traditional fuels such as natural gas, gasoline or diesel.
-Driving on Bio-CNG provides CO2 savings of up to 97% compared to gasoline vehicles.
+Driving on Bio-CNG or -LNG provides CO2 savings of up to 97% compared to gasoline vehicles.

 Biomethane is an energy source derived from waste and is a complementary way to produce sustainable energy equal to wind, solar and hydroelectric power.
 It has an inherent link to the circular economy and has a positive impact on overall GHG emissions reduction.